vokal/android-res-gen/README.md

 }

 resgen {
-   densities "hdpi", "xhdpi", "xxhdpi"
+   densities "hdpi", "xhdpi", "xxhdpi" // default: ["mdpi", "hdpi", "xhdpi", "xxhdpi", "xxxhdpi"]

-}
+   // optional parameters
+   jpeg "bg_*", "exact_filename" // may contain wildcards (* or ?) or regex
+   jpegQuality 80 // default is 85 if only jpeg patterns specified }
 ~~~
-Where densities are in the set: `["mdpi", "hdpi", "xhdpi", "xxhdpi", "xxxhdpi"]`
+Where densities are in the set: `["ldpi", "mdpi", "hdpi", "xhdpi", "xxhdpi", "xxxhdpi"]`

 # Usage
 - Place PDF assets and .truecolors file in `/main/src/res-gen` folder.